 In addition, the financial services industry is heavily regulated in many foreign countries.
 The varying compliance requirements of these different regulatory jurisdictions and other factors may limit our ability to conduct business or expand internationally.
 For example, MiFID, which was implemented in November 2007, has been replaced by MiFID II/Markets in Financial Investments Regulation ("MiFIR"), which was adopted by the European Parliament on April 15, 2014 and by the Council on May 13, 2014, entered into force on July 2, 2014, and became effective on January 3, 2018.
 MiFID II requires certain types of firms, including VFIL, to post firm quotes at competitive prices and supplements previous requirements with regard to investment firms' risk controls related to the safe operation of electronic systems.
-MiFID II also imposes additional requirements on market structure, such as the introduction of a harmonized tick size regime, the introduction of new trading venues known as Organized Trading Facilities, and the promulgation of a new bilateral trading arrangement called the Systematic Internaliser regime, new open access provisions, market making requirements and various other pre- and post-trade risk management requirements.
-The MiFID II regime is currently under review, with European Union authorities proposing to make further changes to the regime.
-Various consultation papers have been published on different aspects of the MiFID II regime, on February 4, 2020, an ESMA Consultation Paper entitled "MiFID II/MiFIR Review Report on the Transparency Regime for Equity and Equity-like Instruments, the Double Volume Cap Mechanism and the Trading Obligations for Shares", on December 18, 2020 an ESMA Consultation Paper entitled "MiFID II/MiFIR Review Report on Algorithmic Trading" and on January 28, 2022 an ESMA Consultation Paper "on ESMA"s Opinion on the trading venue perimeter".
-In its communication on "The European economic and financial system: fostering openness, strength and resilience" of January 19, 2021, the European Commission confirmed its intention to propose to make changes with a view to improving simplifying and further harmonizing capital markets' transparency as part of the review of the MiFID II and MiFIR framework.
-On December 21, 2022, the Council of the European Union published the texts of its general approach on the proposed regulation to amend MiFIR "as regards enhancing market data transparency, removing obstacles to the emergence of a consolidated tape, optimizing the trading obligations and amending Regulation (EU) No 575/2013 on prudential requirements for credit institutions and amending Regulation (EU) No 648/2012" and on the proposed directive "amending Directive 2014/65/EU on markets in financial instruments and amending Directive 2013/36/EU on access of the activity of credit institutions and the prudential supervision of credit institutions and investment firms, amending Directive 2002/87/EC and repealing Directives 2006/48/EC and 2006/49/ EC", each dated December 16, 2022; as well as publishing an "I" item note, also dated December 16, 2022, inviting the Council's Permanent Representatives Committee to agree the text of the mandate for negotiations with European Parliament on the basis of the published general approaches, with a view to reaching agreement at first reading.
+MiFID II also imposed additional requirements on market structure, such as the introduction of a harmonized tick size regime, the introduction of trading venues known as Organized Trading Facilities, and the promulgation of a bilateral trading arrangement called the Systematic Internaliser regime, new open access provisions, market making requirements and various other pre- and post-trade risk management requirements.
+The MiFID II regime has been under review, with European Union authorities making further changes to the regime.
+On February 28, 2024, Directive (EU) 2024/790 amending MiFID II and Regulation (EU) 2024/791 amending Regulation (EU) No 600/2014 (also known as "MiFIR") as regards enhancing data transparency, removing obstacles to the emergence of consolidated tapes, optimizing the trading obligations and prohibiting receiving payment for order flow were each adopted.
+The two acts entered into force on March 28, 2024, with the MiFIR amending regulation applying from that date, and the MiFID II amendments requiring adoption by Member States by September 29, 2025.
+These changes at the 'Level 1' legislative level include a substantial number of 'Level 2' measures, including by means of regulatory technical standards and implementing technical standards, that are yet to be developed.
 Each of these and other proposals may impose technological and compliance costs on us.
 Any of these laws, rules or regulations, as well as changes in legislation or regulation and changes in market customs and practices could have a material adverse effect on our business, financial condition, results of operations and cash flows.
 These risks may be enhanced by recent scrutiny of electronic trading and market structure from regulators, lawmakers and the financial news media.